pelithne/k8s/workshop.md

 ````

 #### Create Kubernetes Cluster
+#### Note: This step only needs to be performed if a cluster has not already been created for the workshop.
+Ask your instuctor if you ar euncertain.
 Create an AKS cluster using ````az aks create````.
 Provide your own <appId> and <password> from the previous step where the service principal was created.

 ````